monarchoct/foraos/README.md

-# ForaOS - AI Companion with 3D Character
+# mimicOS - AI Companions with 3D Characters

-A fully customizable AI companion with 3D character animations, emotions, and voice interaction.
+A fully customizable Opensource AI companion Launchpad with 3D character animations, emotions, and voice interaction.
 Deploy your own AI companion with your own model, animations, and personality.

 ## 🚀 Features